felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 ---

-Thank you too Alexandre Désilets-Benoit for giving me my X.
+Thank you to Alexandre Désilets-Benoit for giving me my X.

 Thank you to Mathieu Frenette for teaching me the fold.